QUIVIRR/Enhanced-Data-Sessions/manuscript.md

 ![New workflows that impact the data session - DOI:[10.6084/m9.figshare.12689729](https://doi.org/10.6084/m9.figshare.12689729).](images/image9.png){#fig:image9}

-Of course, given the nature of these technology and software solutions, the risk of alienation and failure is always present, not only for those new to qualitative analysis of audio-visual data (e.g. EMCA) and inexperienced in the conduct of data sessions, but also those averse with good reason to the encroachment of ‘black-box’ complex technology.
+Of course, given the nature of these technology and software solutions, the risk of alienation and failure is always present, not only for those new to qualitative analysis of audio-visual data (e.g. EMCA) and inexperienced in the conduct of data sessions, but also those averse with good reason to the encroachment of ‘black-box’ technology.
-Using a standard video player on a laptop and a standard LCD monitor, with the technology of pen and paper for the transcript and notes, does the job for legacy video data and has stood the test of time.
+Using a standard video player on a laptop connected to a standard LCD monitor, with the technology of pen and paper for editing the transcript and writing notes, does the job for legacy video data and has stood the test of time.
 Notwithstanding these legitimate concerns, future developments of the enhanced data session include:

-- Supporting the full functionality of *AVA360VR* in multi-user *CAVA360VR*.
+- Supporting the full functionality of *AVA360VR* in a multi-user *CAVA360VR* version.

 - Supporting different modes of viewing the video data, the transcript and the commentary/discussion in a data session, both when co-present *and* remote, e.g. differential and interactive access via tablet, smartphone, as well as augmented reality (AR).

 - Live streaming data sessions in different modes.

-- Testing enhanced distributed data sessions for different use cases.
+- Testing enhanced distributed data sessions in different use cases.

-- Remote live conference participation using multi-user VR to collaboratively inhabit and present complex video data while the local audience view and interact on traditional presentation screens.
+- Remote live conference participation using multi-user VR to collaboratively inhabit and present complex video data while the local audience view and interact using traditional presentation screens.

-- Granular capture and replay of all aspects of a live enhanced data session as an (open) interactive notebook.[^GitHub]
+- Granular capture and replay of all aspects of a live enhanced data session as a type of (open) 'interactive notebook'.[^GitHub]

 <!-- ENDNOTES follow
 Endnote references can be coded with any alias "[^name]".